blazejsewera/reactive-raven/README.md

 data asynchronously to the UI.

+## Starting

+You will need `make`, `go`, and `yarn` to start the whole stack.
+Use `./makew` wrapper for make, as it has parallel execution set, needed for the dev servers to start simultaneously.

+Sync the dependencies with `./makew install`.
+Start the dev servers with `./makew dev`.

 ## The Why

 When searching for the optimal solution for pushing the data to the UI, I came